scoulomb/dev_resume/README.md

 ```
 cd ~/dev_resume/src  ; sudo docker-compose up --build
 ```
 If we want also elegant theme, which has some issue when dockerizing output generation.
-See setup of deps [setup instrutions](setup_instructions.md).
+See setup of deps in [setup instrutions](setup_instructions.md).
 Note this generates the index.

 ```
 cd ~/dev_resume ; sudo hackmyresume build ./out/resume.json TO ./out/index.html -t /usr/local/lib/node_modules/jsonresume-theme-elegant/